spariharcmu24/pui-homework-template-advanced/final-project/README.md

 There was a suggestion to create disappear animations to the design of my website, which I tried doing with delayed dissolve animations in my Figma prototype; I would like to mimic those transitions when coding my website.
 There was also another recommendation to have clearer wording for the functionality of some of my buttons.
 This is also the same recommendation I got from my users when I did my usability testing sessions.
 I decided to change the “changed your mind?” button with more direct wording; I changed the text to “take me back home” instead.
 I also decided to completely delete the “let it go” button since it was too confusing and replaced it with a pop-up instead.
 Additionally, one student during the lab session mentioned that I should annotate the calendar with different icons related to different phases of a user’s self-growth journey.
 Even though I think it’s a good idea, I decided to stick with one heart icon to keep the interface simple.
 Multiple people during the lab session mentioned that letting users create accounts on the website would be helpful, so I am planning on adding that to the design of my website even though I did not add that functionality to my Figma prototype.
 Multiple people mentioned that adding more animations to the website would be great additions to the website; I did add some dissolve transitions when pop-ups appear on the prototype or when deleting self-reflection sessions from the Kept Sessions page, but I probably won’t add more animations unless I have the time to work on them later on.

 ## Milestones

-Outline weekly milestones to plan your expected implementation progress until the end of the semester (\~300 words).

 ### *Implementation Plan*